A few reasons why Rome’s charm and antiquity have successfully seduced me.

-- Clocks reside all over the city, resting atop street posts or embedded into giant buildings.
+Clocks reside all over the city, resting atop street posts or embedded into giant buildings.
 They rarely show the correct time.
 It’s almost as if the Romans acknowledge that time exists, but don’t feel it’s necessary to live life by the confines of a functioning clock’s strict schedule.

-- Across from my apartment there is a small organic food store that sells produce on the brink of rotting for half price.
+Across from my apartment there is a small organic food store that sells produce on the brink of rotting for half price.
 I find immense joy in saving the bruised but edible fruits and vegetables from going to waste.

-- In a city with over two million people, it’s surprising how often I find deserted alleyways.
+In a city with over two million people, it’s surprising how often I find deserted alleyways.
 After dodging traffic and tourists in crowded public squares or squeezing into an overpacked tram car, the peace of a quiet, cozy street feels amazing.
 I love venturing down random alleys to admire the tall, rustic homes in complete solitude.

 Another perk of Rome is the pizza.
 Though you can find circular pizzas in restaurants, traditional Roman-style pizza is rectangular and sold in small take-away shops.
 The pizza is sold by weight, so you can get a huge piece for a meal, a tiny sliver for a snack, or numerous small slices to try different flavors.

-- The Tiber River snakes through the city and has sidewalks at street level, and down below at water level.
+The Tiber River snakes through the city and has sidewalks at street level, and down below at water level.
 While walking at street level, the tree branches lining the walkway drape over the sidewalk like a canopy, making you feel like you’re walking through a peaceful tunnel despite the car traffic right next to you.

-- Following the frequent staircases down to the water level sidewalk, you can walk, run or bike right along the water.
+Following the frequent staircases down to the water level sidewalk, you can walk, run or bike right along the water.
 In addition to colorful graffiti, the pale stone walls adjacent to the river are plastered in incredible epic murals.

-This phrase refers to the government of Ancient Rome, yet it is still displayed all over the modern metropolis.
+This phrase refers to the government of Ancient Rome, yet it is still displayed all over today’s city.
 Even in the architecture antiquity is preserved.
 I never see any glassy, angular modern architecture even in the newest buildings.